EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/README.md

 On our webpage we also want to present the EVERSE members.
 As a member you can have your own page about yourself.
 For this, we would ask you to:

 1. Create a new branch in the repository.
 2. Create a new folder in `content/about/people` with your name "FirstnameLastname" with an `index.md`file.
-You can check the templates (i.e. [Graeme Stewart](https://github.com/EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/tree/main/content/about/people/GraemeStewart) or Sanje Fenkart) on how to setup the header.
+You can check the templates (i.e. [Graeme Stewart](https://github.com/EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/tree/main/content/about/people/GraemeStewart) or [Sanje Fenkart](https://github.com/EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/tree/main/content/about/people/SanjeFenkart)) on how to setup the header.
-3. Your profile information should contain: your name ("First Name + Last Name"), your job title (e.g. "Data scientist", "Training Developer", etc...), your affiliation (your institute or organisation) and then 2-3 sentences about yourself and your work.
+3. Your profile information should contain: your name ("First Name + Last Name"), your job title (e.g. "Data scientist", "Training Developer", etc...), your affiliation (your institute or organisation) put into  3-4 sentences about yourself and your work.
 4. To show your involvement in EVERSE you should add metadata in the YAML header.
-See the examples linked above!
+See the examples linked above! \
 For example: if you are part of Work Package 1 you can add a ```wp1``` label in the header under ```params```.
 Similarly labels for work package leaders can be added too (```wp1wpl```) and you set these labels to ```true```.
 This will automatically link you to the dedicated pages of work packages.
 5. Also under ```params``` you should add your contact information:
 ```
 params: